-The SEA will require in the LEA plans and through follow up monitoring that districts have engaged the following stakeholders as they develop, adjust, and implement their return to school plans to address students who may have been impacted by the pandemic.
+The SEA will require in the LEA plans and through follow up monitoring that districts have engaged the following stakeholders as they develop, adjust, and implement their return to school plans and LEA plans for use of funds to address students who may have been impacted by the pandemic.
 These will need to include the following stakeholders at a minimum: families; students; school personnel including administration of programs that include special populations such as special education; and administrators, principals, other educators and the unions that represent educators in the district.